theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/x509-certificate.md

 ---
-title: Installing an X.509 Certificate
+title: Install an X.509 Certificate
-description: Installing an X.509 Certificate
+description: Installing an X.509 Certificate for transport encryption
 ---

 The following article shows how to install an X.509 certificate for Transport encryption.<br>